Karrer Regiment: Overview

 The regiment de Karrer was raised in 1719 by Franz Adam Karrer, a Swiss officer in French service, for the French army.
 Two years later it was transferred to the French Navy for service in the colonies.
 Ludwig Ignaz Karrer succeeded his father as colonel-proprietor in 1736.
 At his death in 1752, Franz Josef von Hallwyl became the last colonel-proprietor.
 The officers of the regiment were Swiss; the men were recruited in Switzerland and Germany.

 Organization

 Originally the regiment contained three companies: the colonel's company constituted the depot in Rochefort; the second company was stationed on Martinique; the third company on Saint-Domingue.
 Detachment from the colonel's company was sent to the Louisbourg fortress in Acadia; 50 men in 1722, 100 men in 1724; 150 men from 1741 until the fortress' surrender in 1745.
 Soldiers from de Karrer was at the heart of the mutiny at Louisbourg in 1744.
 A small detachment of 30 men served at Québec 1747–1749.
 A fourth company was raised in 1731, and became stationed in Louisiana until 1764.
 A fifth company was raised in 1752 and sent to Saint-Domingue.
 The regiment was disbanded in 1763.

+Authorized strength

+When the regiment was created in 1719, it was to contain three companies of 250 men each, officers included.
+Each company would have one captain-lieutenant, two lieutenants, one sub-lieutenant and eight sergeants.

+According to the Ordinance of 1731, for the maintenance of the Swiss regiment of Karrer, the regiment had the following authorized strength: